pavithrar020/WordDetect/README.md

 - Add a notebook for multilingual text processing.
 - Include sentiment analysis based on detected words.
 - Expand functionality for integration with machine learning pipelines.

-This repository serves as a foundational toolset for preprocessing and analyzing text data, adaptable for various NLP workflows.